 - Are audit trails used as online tools to help identify problems other than intrusions as they occur?

 - Does the audit trail include sufficient information to establish what events occurred and who (or what) caused them?
-In general, an event record should specify:
+In general, an event record should specify:- Type of event;

 - When the event occurred;